The quest for realism.

 The Quest for Realism.
 Part 3 - Our Hearing and the MonoPulse Design.

-It first needs some facts about our hearing, and about how hi-fi systems, and hi-fi loudspeakers in particular, have problems in handling some components of sounds the way we need them to.
+It needs some facts about our hearing, and about why hi-fi loudspeakers have problems in handling sounds in a way which reproduces real life.

 So let’s start from the beginning...

 Our ancestors had to sense danger, such as from the sound of a breaking twig, to survive in the world in which we evolved.
-We still have this ability to instantaneously and very accurately know the direction those sharp-edged noises come from.
+We still have this ability to know where a sharp-edged noise came from.
 But how we do this is not at first obvious.

 How do we hear anyway?

 Any continuous sound, however complex and harsh, is in fact a mixture of many pure tones – as proven many years ago by the mathematician Fourier.
 In each of our ears these sounds are detected by about 3,000 tiny sensors, each 'tuned to', or picking up a resonance at, a different frequency.
-When we listen to a particular noise, a mix of tones, just those sensors for that mix of pure tones will react – and each one sends a signal to the brain.
+When we listen to a noise just those sensors for its particular mix of pure tones will react – and each one sends a signal to the brain.
 Our brains analyse and recognise these different combinations of frequencies – maybe as the shriek of the wind, the howl of a wolf – or the cry of a child.

 So our brains know which sensors are reacting